Virtual tables overview

 Compute pushdown

-Tables backed by a Snowflake connection can push Foundry authored transforms to SnowflakeDB.
-This is known as compute pushdown, and it allows for the use of Foundry's pipeline management, data lineage, and security functionality on top of Snowflake compute.
+Tables backed by a BigQuery, Databricks, or Snowflake connection can push Foundry authored transforms to BigQuery, Databricks, or SnowflakeDB.
+Known as "compute pushdown", this allows for the use of Foundry's pipeline management, data lineage, and security functionality on top of data warehouse compute.
+Use virtual table inputs and outputs to push down compute.